Akasmit/Driver-Drowsiness-Monitoring-System/README.md

-Compatible with: Any PC or laptop with Python and Selenium installed on Chrome, Safari, Opera and Edge.
+Compatible with: Any PC or laptop with Python installed on Chrome, Safari, Opera and Edge.
 (Just modify the code accordingly)
 ## Screenshots

 ![App Screenshot](https://www.linkpicture.com/q/Screenshot-2023-01-06-at-11.38.18-PM_2.png)